henrythemes/jekyll-bootstrap-theme/introngs1505/labs/filetypes.md

 ```

 The **-S** will tell less to not wrap the lines, and instead show one line per line.
-If the line is longer than the window, you can user the left and right arraow to scroll to the left and right.
+If the line is longer than the window, you can user the left and right arrow to scroll to the left and right.
-Many tabular files are extemely more readable when using the -S option.
+Many tabular files are extremely more readable when using the -S option.
 Try viewing the file without it and see the difference.

 To view the file, we will use the program **IGV** (Integrated Genome Viewer).